-Getting yourself into the exciting world of virtual reality is easier than you might expect.
-All you need is your iPhone X, iPhone 8, iPhone 8 Plus, iPhone 7, iPhone 7 Plus (as far back as the iPhone 6S will work just fine) – or any iPhone running iOS 8.
-All of the necessary motion sensors, processing power and crisp screen resolution are right there in your pocket.
+Getting yourself into the exciting world of iPhone virtual reality is easy.
+All you need is your iPhone X, iPhone 8, iPhone 8 Plus, iPhone 7, iPhone 7 Plus (as far back as the iPhone 6S will work just fine) – or any iPhone running iOS 10.
+The necessary motion sensors, processing power and crisp screen resolution are right in your pocket.

 Oh, and you'll need a headset.
 But don't worry, those are relatively cheap.

-For example, Google Cardboard goes for £15 (US$20, AU$25), though the price goes on up if you want one that can strap to your head.
+Google Cardboard goes for £15 (US$20, AU$25), though the price goes on up if you want one that can strap to your head.
 Each headset has lenses and a mechanism to secure your phone into the headset, so when you move your head in the real world, you can look around in the virtual one.
 If you don't fancy the cardboard build, they are plenty of other designs to choose from, too.

 There's a vast selection of VR-ready apps on the App Store and we've narrowed it down to some of the top apps and games that shouldn't be missed - and while it's not on the list, you should certainly try out Sisters, as it's one of the scariest options out there...

 [Update: Apple's new ARKit platform launched with iOS 11, so if you want to dip your toes into the amazing world of augmented reality, you certainly can, and we've got a list of best AR apps to help you out.
 But, we know you're here for virtual reality, so keep reading for great VR apps and games you can tap into on your iPhone!]